 5.3 Is it possible to use plea bargaining or some other form of settlement in cases of THB?
 If yes, please provide the relevant provisions.
 What protections are in place for victims of THB to ensure that their right of access to justice and effective remedies is not compromised by the plea bargaining or settlement in the legal process?

 As mentioned above, victim of human trafficking is advocated/represented in investigation bodies as well as in the court by the state fund.
-If the relevant procedures are in compliance with the Criminal Procedure Code of Georgia under the Criminal Procedure Code, and the involvement of the victims involved in this process, the Fund provides legal advice on this stage, protects its interests and carries out representation at all other stages of the plea deal procedure.
+If the relevant procedures are in compliance with the Criminal Procedure Code of Georgia under the Criminal Procedure Code, and the victims are involved in this process, the Fund provides legal advice at this stage, protects its interests and represents victims at all other stages of the plea deal procedure.

 Ex parte and ex officio applications (Article 27)